maxdome/config/README.md

 # Description

-Files which will be required:
+Files which will be required (all files can be defined as JSON and .js CommonJS module):

 * If environment is undefined or 'development':
-    1. `/config/all.json`
+    1. `/config/all`
-    2. `/config/development.json`
+    2. `/config/development`
-    3. `/config/properties.json`
+    3. `/config/properties`
 * Else:
-    1. `/config/all.json`
+    1. `/config/all`
-    2. `/config/properties.json`
+    2. `/config/properties`

 The later required files overwrites the others.
-If an attribute is defined, the complete tree will be overwritten.
+If an attribute is defined as array, the complete attribute will be overwritten.

 # Example